-Mark has had an interest in machine learning and artificial intelligence since doing a Masters at University of Toronto in the 80s.
-Currently he works at IBM and is responsible for shepherding customers to a variety of database products, including IBM Integrated Analytics System, which includes a full-blow machine learning environment: DSX.
-Mark’s interests in machine learning include deep learning on structured data and NLP.
+Mark Ryan is a leader in the machine learning hub at IBM, and he’s had an interest in machine learning and artificial intelligence since doing a masters at the University of Toronto in the ‘80s.
+At IBM he’s responsible for shepherding customers to a variety of database products, including IBM Integrated Analytics System, which includes a full-blown machine learning environment: DSX.
+Mark’s interests in machine learning include deep learning on structured data and natural language processing (NLP).

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)

 ©2019, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com